simonpcastillo/LatitudinalFunctionalDiversity/README.md

 Contact: [Felipe Opazo-Mella](felipe.opazomella@gmail.com)

 The complete routine is available in function/main.R it can be opened downloading the whole repo and using the available R enviroment.
+All the codes and outputs -including null models results- are avalible in the [drive folder](https://drive.google.com/drive/folders/1BKJpW3I3InCsigit8RL1H7ZfRCpYx1lG?usp=sharing)

 #### 0. Preamble
 To load the necessary packages to run this analysis, we use the pacman package